- Foreign Study

 Back to Top Nav

-The Department of Music offers a foreign study program in London, U.K., operated in partnership with a third-party provider.
-The program provides an opportunity for students to combine the hands-on study of music with intensive, experiential exposure to musical performance.
+The Department of Music offers a foreign study program in London, U.K. The program provides an opportunity for students to combine the hands-on study of music with intensive, experiential exposure to musical performance.
 The program is open to students (both music majors and non majors) who are instrumentalists, vocalists, and composers, as well as to students whose focus is on music history, theory, sonic arts or ethnomusicology.

 Participant selection will be based on each applicant's interest in music and in musical performance, as demonstrated by past study.
 Please note that enrollment is limited to 16 students.